LBHackney-IT/terraform-action/README.md

 # Usage
 Use this when following feature branch development (Guide TBC) and want to deploy IAC using Terraform

-Plans run on pull requests, and applies run on merges or a tag.
+Plans run on pull requests, and applies run on merges or a tag

 # Inputs
 ```YAML